hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 IOBridge
 ==========

-This is a helper module for the util program to help work with either Console or Tcp server or Tls server or File, in a generic way.
+This is a helper module for the util program to help work with either Console or Tcp client or Tcp server or Tls server or File, in a generic way.

 * console

 * tcpclient:addr:port

   * addr could be ip addr or domain name

+  * this can be used to simulate a tcpclient and will allow to connect with a tcp server program.

+* tcpserver:addr:port

+  * addr could be ip addr or domain name

+  * this can be used to simulate a tcpserver and will allow a tcp client program to connect to it, so that tcp client program can be tested.

 * tlsclient:addr:port